-- Public Listening Session #1 Was held on November 10, 2020, from 5:30 pm to 7:00 pm and was focused on providing the public with a general overview of the Committee's charge and our process, as well as a high-level summary of key survey results.
-More than an hour of the meeting was dedicated to public comment. - Public Listening Session #2 Was held on December 1, 2020, from 5:30 pm to 7:00 pm and was focused on providing the public with initial findings from each Subcommittee with an opportunity for public comment on this work. - Public Listening Session #3 Was held on December 15, 2020, from 5:30 pm to 6:45 pm and was focused on providing the public with preliminary reform recommendations each Subcommittee was considering and time for the public to comment on them.
+- Public Listening Session #2 Was held on December 1, 2020, from 5:30 pm to 7:00 pm and was focused on providing the public with initial findings from each Subcommittee with an opportunity for public comment on this work. - Public Listening Session #3 Was held on December 15, 2020, from 5:30 pm to 6:45 pm and was focused on providing the public with preliminary reform recommendations each Subcommittee was considering and time for the public to comment on them.